ayls/bricola.ai/README.md

 ```
 ## Running Web

-Change to to web folder and execute:
+To run against Flask version of API simply change to to web folder and execute:
 ```
 npm install
 ```